perfectcommerce/buildconstants/README.md

 Sometimes it can be useful to include constants that were available at compile-time, the build number, git branch, etc.
 This utility will generate a go file with constants that are the output of various commands.
+While you could do something similar with linker flags, this is intended for constants (and doesn't add args to your build command).

 The goal is to be able to include this in a go generate comment so the file will be automatically created as necessary.